AILALINassim/ece-webapp-NassApp/README.md

 # Blogging application - ECE Webtech project

-This is a [Next.js] web application project.
+Nass App is a [Next.js] web application project.
+The database is stored in Supabase.

 ## Production